 Bi-Solvent Vapor Degreaser

 A “bi-solvent” process (as shown in the video clip below) utilizes a separate “primary” solvent “pre-clean” station to dissolve specific soils such as flux, grease or wax and then followed by a vapor degreasing solvent rinse with clean, distilled solvent.
 (Note: the video shows the equipment process but no solvents in the process tanks.)
-The “pre-clean” primary solvent tank can be heated to higher temperatures for specific purposes, however, it must remain thirty degress lower than the flash-point for safety reasons.
+The “pre-clean” primary solvent tank can be heated to higher temperatures for specific purposes, however, it must remain thirty degrees lower than the flash-point for safety reasons.
 Many unique solvents can be used in this application with specific properties.

 Video: Bi-Solvent System With Automation